Is Brandishing a Firearm a Crime in Virginia?

 Fight Back by Contacting an Experienced Virginia Criminal Defense Lawyer

 Before you talk to anyone, talk to an experienced Richmond, Virginia, criminal defense attorney with Bain Sheldon.
-Our legal team is committed to helping you navigate the complicated criminal justice system and protecting your rights every step of the way.
+Our legal team is committed to helping you navigate the complicated criminal justice system and protecting your rights every step of the way if you are facing any weapon charges.

 Contact or call our office immediately at 804-282-8625 to arrange a confidential legal consultation.
 We are prepared to fight for you.